PeterSHL/SurfaceBook-AutoHotkey/README.md

 # Surfacebook-AutoHotkey
 An Auto-hotkey script to make the Surface Book more developer / user friendly.
-More changes will follow soon ;p

 ## Bindings

 **Touchpad**